-- Conor Schaefer (conorsch) - Rodolfo Gouveia suggested to activate the --delimiter option. - drebs provided patches and discussion for different sources of randomness. - Heartsucker hand-compiled and added a new english wordlist. - dwcoder revealed and fixed bugs #19, #21, #23.
+- Conor Schaefer (conorsch) - Rodolfo Gouveia suggested to activate the --delimiter option. - @drebs provided patches and discussion for different sources of randomness. @drebs also initiated and performed the packaging of diceware for the Debian platform.
+Many kudos for this work! @drebs is also the official Debian maintainer of the diceware package. - · Heartsucker hand-compiled and added a new english wordlist. - dwcoder revealed and fixed bugs #19, #21, #23.
 Also showed sound knowledge of (theoretical) entropy.
-A pleasure to work with. - George V. Reilly pointed to new EFF wordlists.
+A pleasure to work with. - George V. Reilly pointed to new EFF wordlists. - lieryan brought up the prefix code problem. - LogosOfJ discovered and fixed serious realdice source of randomnoess problem.